Pagination and Sorting

 , and /Terminals/{id}/payments

-Each call is a POST request with pagination, sorting, and filter values supplied as query-string parameters.
-No request body is required.
+Every call is a GET request with parameters supplied in the query-string; no request body is required.

 Query parameters